Robo4J/robo4j/README.md

 # robo4j

 * web: www.robo4j.io
-* twitter: @robo4j
+* twitter: @robo4j, @miragemiko

+Robo4.io :: "real-time" - synchronisation of asynchronous events/tasks

-1. robo4j is the robotics framework running on JVM, www.robo4j.io
+* robo4j is the robotics framework running on JVM

-2. robo4j is capable to handle stream of commands and process all of them properly
+* robo4j is capable to handle stream of commands and process all of them properly

-3. much more is coming...

--- SOON --
+* robo4j version: alfa-0.1

+* documentation and how-to will be published soon

+* code is under license: GPL version 3.0

 UNDER THE CONSTRUCTION, stay tuned